BlockPainterIndustry/NewAdventures1.20.1/README.md

 You can of course download the dev branch build a .jar but there is not much you could do especially in survival.

+License: Textures are models are All Rights Reserved unless otherwise given permission.

 Future Plans:

 -First Alpha Version: The mod will reach the first alpha Version (Version: alpha-0.1.0).
 Version a0.1.0 will also be the first verion i will release.